learn-co-curriculum/nearest-neighbors-lab/README.md

 times_square_map
 ```

 Now that we have a marker and a map, now let's write a function that adds a lot of markers to a map.
+This function should add each marker in the list to the map object then return the updated map object.

 ```python